Maciej85Lodz/Selenium-WebDriver-with-C-for-Beginners-Live-Testing-Site/README.md

 JavaScript Alert Boxes

-We will also have a few theory lectures about Selenium and testing in general in which I will explain:

-When you should use either of these selectors;

-What is a Test Case/Scenario

-How you can use Mindmaps in testing

-Then we will start creating our Automation Framework with Selenium!
-When you learn how to create a Framework by the end of the course, you will be able to write your Selenium WebDriver tests in Plain English!
+Then I would like to start creating our Automation Framework with Selenium!
+When I learn how to create a Framework, I hope that I will be able to write correct Selenium WebDriver tests!

-This course also includes lectures on:
+This Repository should also includes:

 Running Tests on Mobile Devices with Selenium and Appium

 Parallel Testing with Selenium and NUnit3 (running multiple tests at the same time)

-Generating beautiful HTML Reports for our Test Results with Selenium and NUnit3
+Generating beautiful HTML Reports for the Test Results with Selenium and NUnit3

 Using Different Browsers - Chrome, Opera, Internet Explorer, Firefox

 Taking Screenshots with Selenium

-Using PhantomJS Driver and Selenium (we have a project here to download all posts from a website!)

 Working with Element Properties (Size, Location, Stylings, e.g. change colors or make elements disappear)